scindex/scindex/scindex.md

 - **D0330**: Object-Relational Mappers (ORM)
   - *Description*: Libraries that provide an abstraction layer to convert data between object-oriented programming languages and relational databases, simplifying data access.
   - *Examples*: SQLAlchemy, Hibernate, Entity Framework

+- **D0399**: Provisional Storage Systems & Abstractions Item
+  - *Description*: A temporary holding category for Storage Systems & Abstractions items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: D04 - Data Structure & Integrity
 _Defines data structure, serialization, and validation.
 Covers schemas, migrations, data formats, and integrity checks like hashing and error correction to ensure data quality._